-After graduating university in 2001 I moved from Mount Pearl, NL to Canada’s capital city, Ottawa.
+After graduating with a business degree in 2001, I moved from my hometown of Mount Pearl, NL to Canada’s capital city, Ottawa, ON.
 Trying to figure out what I wanted to do with my life I bummed around in hotels and landscaping jobs until I set my aim on securing a federal government job (aka. job for life).
 Seemed like a wise choice at the time.
 My parents were teachers and that was the world I grew up in.
 Pension, benefits, steady cheque.
-I worked for three years at the Public Health Agency of Canada and finally secured a permanent position – then realized I wasn’t happy with settling.
+I worked for three years at the Public Health Agency of Canada and finally secured a permanent position – then realized I wasn’t happy.
 The punch in/punch out routine wasn’t for me.
 In that same time frame I was diagnosed with a chronic inflammatory condition that sidetracked my life for a good year and a half (hospitals, sick leave, etc).
-Staying positive through that period really opened my eyes to how much your mindset plays a role in how you handle the shit life throws at you.
+Staying positive through that period really opened my eyes to how much your mindset plays a role in handling the shit life throws at you.

 I eventually got better and in 2009 I finally summoned the courage to make the leap from government cubicle to pharmaceutical sales.
 I was offered a mat leave replacement role, and had seven months to prove myself with no guarantee of a future position.
-Some family and friends thought I was little crazy, given that a government job was a pretty safe place to be when a recession hits.
+Given that a government job was a pretty safe place to be when a recession hits, I’m sure a few family and friends thought I was a little foolish.
 But that voice inside me kept saying it was the right move.
 While plagued with self doubt, I still had a strong underlying belief in myself.

 That moved paid off and in a few short years I had doubled my income and things were looking up (getting a bonus in a sales job after being a government worker for years was a real eye opener!).
 I got promoted quickly and things really started to progress – I climbed the ladder, got engaged, and life was good.
-And then it started to take a left turn.
+And then it wasn’t.

 Its in these types of moments we find out what we’re really made of.
-Life isn’t always rainbows and unicorns and quite frankly it shouldn’t be.
+Life isn’t always rainbows and unicorns.
 The tough times are what make you grateful for the beautiful ones.
-Sitting on my kitchen floor alone, crying, in an empty house was a painful time in my life.
+Sitting on my kitchen floor alone and broken in an empty house was a painful time in my life.
 Losing a relationship and a job at the same time tends to have that effect.
 And then you realize you have a choice – push through the fear and anxiety or let it consume you.
 Thankfully in my early twenties I developed a habit of reading about highly accomplished people and learning what achievers do that the rest of us don’t.
 Staying in the right mindset and having a positive attitude when the tough breaks did happen made all the difference.
-I took a few weeks to recalibrate and think about what I wanted from a work perspective.
+I took a few months to recalibrate and think about what I wanted from a work perspective.
 I hustled and eventually landed an interview and ultimately a new job – with more pay and more vacation!
 I also began investing in real estate and went on to build a valuable portfolio of properties (a dream I always had growing up).
 I stayed single for a long time and learned about what I really wanted in a life partner.

 If you’ve made it this far, check out the “Why” section of this website to see if it’s for you.
-If you’re someone who believes in the possible and wants more out of life, who wants the straight goods without all the nonsense we sometimes see in the personal development space – then welcome, you’ve come to the right place.
+If you’re a new or aspiring leader who believes in the possible and wants more out of life, who wants the straight goods without all the hyped nonsense we sometimes see online – then welcome, you’ve come to the right place.
 Sign up for the weekly newsletter and let’s get started!

 To your success,